 AI in 3D Generative Design Solution

 3D printing is a complicated process, and AI can significantly help improve this technology to make it more efficient.
 One such area is the generative design.
 Artificial intelligence and machine learning are being increasingly used to make 3D Models.
-Netfabb solutions from Autodesk provides solutions that use machine learning to develop multiple design solutions.
-The solutions take benchmarks provides by a designer or engineer, e.g. size of product, weight, strength, style, materials, cost, and any number of other criteria, and then use cloud computing and machine learning to create multiple design solutions.
+Netfabb solutions from Autodesk provide solutions that use machine learning to develop multiple design solutions.
+The solutions take benchmarks provided by a designer or engineer, e.g. size of the product, weight, strength, style, materials, cost, and any number of other criteria, and then use cloud computing and machine learning to create multiple design solutions.

 Using AI to develop new 3D printing materials

 Formulating new materials is certainly not easy, and requires extensive and costly testing procedures to ensure high-performance material properties.
 Much of the work in materials development is data crunching, whereby certain heat treatments or additives are mapped onto corresponding properties.
 So not use the data processing capabilities of AI for the job?